individual-brain-charting/public_protocols/tom/README.md

 `ep_localizer_ts('subject_id',<run_number>)`

+The protocol starts with a short set of instructions about the stimuli.
+The participant is asked to press 'b' if NO_PAIN, 'y' if LITTLE_PAIN, 'g' if MODERATE_PAIN or 'r' if STRONG_PAIN.

 #### Paradigm descriptors extraction

 To edit the stimuli of this task, create/edit the `.txt` files in the folder `stim*` and run: